Platform Innovation

 Why the gateway is the right foundation for home services.

 UK broadband providers are positioned on an unrealised opportunity.
 They already have hardware in every home, relationships with energy suppliers through the smart meter rollout, and the technical capability to integrate security and home automation.
-What has been missing is the software layer that ties it together and turns that position into daily household value.
+We've built the software layer that ties it together and makes that position worth something to every household.

 For Operators